Position: A Roadmap for Robust Chemical Languages

 • SMILES/DeepSMILES: Rely on non-local markers (opening/closing parentheses or ring numbers) that must be balanced.
 A mutation or random generation can easily break this balance, producing invalid strings.

 • SELFIES: Uses a formal grammar (automaton) where derivation rules are entirely local.
-The critical innovation is overloading: a state-modifying symbol like [Branch1] doesn’t just start a branch; it changes the interpretation of the next symbol to represent a numerical parameter (the branch length).
+The critical innovation is overloading: a state-modifying symbol like [Branch1] starts a branch and changes the interpretation of the next symbol to represent a numerical parameter (the branch length).

 This overloading mechanism ensures that any arbitrary sequence of SELFIES tokens can be parsed into a valid molecular graph.
 The derivation can never fail because every symbol either adds an atom or modifies how subsequent symbols are interpreted.